Unipisa/blockly-modeller/README.md

 # modeLLer

-ModeLLer is a prototype of a web tool accessible to end-users for modelling systems.
+ModeLLer is a prototype of a web tool for modelling systems.

 The tool enables users with no expertise in formal notations to generate UML class diagrams by interacting with a block-based visual editor.
 The interface is divided into three main areas: a toolbox panel for the exploration and selection of blocks; a workspace where blocks can be added to and interlocked with other blocks to form the structure of the system; and an export area with export data and buttons.